vimalptl/myjs/nj_pizza/README.md

 * /cart (pizza cart for orders incurred within a token session) [post] -- create a cart order or add to cart order [get] -- get cart order based on token.
 Need a valid token in header.

-[put] -- not implemented for this exercise
+* /orders (Orders incurred)
-[delete] -- delete cart based on token.
+[get] -- get order based on user.
 Need a valid token in header.

+* /checkout (Checkout Order)
+[post] -- Create an order
+       -- make payment based on cart.pay using Stripe, -- Add order to user profile to track user related orders, -- remove cart if order was successfully proccessed by Stripe, -- email notification using MailGun.

  ## Https Server